-No prior knowledge of any of the animals in the competition is required, but we hope you will learn a bit about them.
+No prior knowledge of any animals in the competition is required, but we hope you will learn a bit about them.
 If you aren’t familiar with a species, look it up!
 There are many great resources online that you can use to learn more about the incredible diversity of animals on our planet.
-The organizers of MMM put a list of their favorite resources together that you can check out here.
+The organizers of MMM put together a list of their favorite resources that you can check out here.
 If you think mammals, other animals, or even plants are cool – consider volunteering for the museum or participating in any of AUMNH’s outreach events.

 How can I play?

-Follow March Mammal Madness via the AUMNH on Facebook, Twitter and/or Instagram.
+Follow March Mammal Madness via the AUMNH on Facebook, X, and/or Instagram.
 We will use these platforms to repost each competition’s play-by-play, send reminders of when to submit your results of each round with a link, and announce the winners of each raffle.

 Here is an example.

 Follow the results on Facebook, X, and/or Instagram and after each round mark up your bracket, calculate your score, and submit your bracket and results.
 You can find the link by clicking on each submission line listed in the schedule below.